sam596/WCA-Stats/bestsinglewithoutsubxaverage/sub10.md

 ## Best Single without a Sub X Average

-*Last updated using WCA Developer Export from Mon Dec 24 at 1908UTC*
+*Last updated using WCA Developer Export from Thu Dec 27 at 2008UTC*

 *The [World Cube Association](https://www.worldcubeassociation.org) is the source and owner of this information.
 This published information is not actual information, the actual information can be found [here](https://www.worldcubeassociation.org/results).*